olivierh59500/memfile/README.md

-memfile is a portable C header for opening files in memory by mimicking the functionaliy of fopen and fscanf. memfile is not compatible with standard C FILE pointers, but works pretty much the same way.
+memfile is a portable C header for opening files from memory (as opposed to from disk) by mimicking the functionaliy of fopen and fscanf. memfile is not compatible with standard C FILE pointers, but works pretty much the same way.
 Here's a quick example:

     MEM_FILE fp;
     OpenFileInMemory( &fp, some_memory );